ghc-proposals/ghc-proposals/proposals/0009-no-implicit-export.rst

 Proposal NoImplicitExport
 ==============

 Much of the community has settled around the idea that implicit exports are a misfeature.
 Disabling implicit exports is a cheap method of amending this situation.
-This feature pragma is intended to be used in ``default-extensions`` and applied project wide.
+This feature is intended to be used in ``default-extensions`` and applied project wide.

 Motivation